-2.3..1 Degrees of Belief and the Maximum Entropy Principle

-In the Bayesian philosophy, contrary to the orthodox probability philosophy, deterministic parameters of a system, e.g. a weight, a height, the channel delay spread, which a cognitive entity needs to evaluate, must be characterized by the degrees of belief attached to all possible values for this parameter.
-Therefore this gives a clear meaning for instance to the probability that the height of the Eiffel Tower is 50 m.
-As a consequence, assuming a cognitive telecommunication device is not aware of the intensity σ^2 of the background noise, instead of expressing the achievable transmission rate as the scalar $C = \log(1 + \sigma^2)$, which is therefore irrelevant to the communication device, it would be more adequate to consider the "vector" $C(x) = \log(1+x), x \ge 0$, attached to a degrees of belief function, i.e. a probability density function, p(x) for each potential noise variance x.
+1) Degrees of Belief and the Maximum Entropy Principle: In the Bayesian philosophy, contrary to the orthodox probability philosophy, deterministic parameters of a system, e.g. a weight, a height, the channel delay spread, which a cognitive entity needs to evaluate, must be characterized by the degrees of belief attached to all possible values for this parameter.
+As a consequence, assuming a cognitive telecommunication device is not aware of the signal to noise radio related to the background noise, instead of expressing the achievable transmission rate as the scalar $C = \log(1 + \sigma^2)$, which is therefore irrelevant to the communication device, it would be more adequate to consider the "vector" $C(x) = \log(1+x)$, $x \geq 0$, attached to a degrees of belief function, i.e. a probability density function, p(x) for each potential signal to noise ratio x.
 Two fundamental questions arise at this point: (i) how to use the vector C(x)?, and (ii) how to compute p(x)?